Plan Your Visit

 Drone use is prohibited at the Piedras Blancas rookery.
 To photograph or record the elephant seals many people bring a large zoom lens to get the best close-up shots of these fascinating animals.

 We are grateful for the support of our business community.
 Their generosity makes it possible for The Friends of the Elephant Seal to offer free public education about the Piedras Blancas northern elephant seal colony and the surrounding marine life.
-Each of our sponsors offers a unique experience for the 1 million visitors per year to the Piedras Blancas Elephant Seal Rookery.
+Each of our partners enable our volunteers to offer a unique experience for the 1 million visitors per year to the Piedras Blancas Elephant Seal Rookery.
 We hope you will take some time to explore the area during your visit.

 Corporate Sponsor